Chase Disney Credit Card Review [2026]

 Annual Fees for the Chase Disney Visa Cards

-Depending on which of the two cards you pick up, your Disney credit card will have an annual fee of either $0 (Disney Visa Card) or $49 (Disney Premier Visa Card).
-Whether that $49 is worth it is basically a question of exactly what you'll put on the card, as we discuss below.
+Whether that $49 or $149 is worth it is basically a question of exactly what you'll put on the card, as we discuss below.

-Signup Bonuses for the Disney Chase Visa Cards
+Signup Bonuses for the Disney Visa Cards

-Because the annual fee for the Premier card is only $49, you might be better off signing up for the Premier version, earning the higher signup bonus, enjoying a year with a slightly better card, and then calling Chase to change to the no-fee option when your second year rolls around.
-Typically the best way to do this is to wait until the annual fee posts in your second year, then call to downgrade within 30 days.
-However, you should always conduct a search to see recent best practices.
+Because the annual fees for the higher-tier cards are exceeded by their bonuses, you might be better off signing up for one of those, earning the higher signup bonus, enjoying a year with a slightly better card, and then calling Chase to change to the no-fee option when your second year rolls around.
+But while this product change is usually possible, it isn’t a guarantee.

-Disney Chase Visa Credit Card Perks
+Disney Visa Credit Card Perks [All Cards]

-The perks of the Disney Chase Visa credit card are where it really shines.
+The perks of the Chase Disney Visa credit card are where it really shines.
 This is the strong suit of the card, in our opinion.
 Even if you’re just a Disney casual, you can save hundreds of dollars using these perks.

-The Disney Chase Visa cards are actually rare cards that we recommend getting just for the perks.
+The Disney Visa cards are actually rare cards that we recommend getting just for the perks.
 The upside of the great perks is that you're able to get a lot of value out of the card very easily.

 The downside is that you will go 11 months without using the card, only to forget it the one time a year you need it for your annual visit to the Disney parks.
 This is why our Disney Visa Card makes our list of 10 Disney essentials we always forget to pack.